google/bloaty/README.md

 - Visualize the dependency tree of symbols (probably as a dominator tree) so users can see the weight of their binary in this way.

-## Improving the quality of data sources

-One of the things we have to do in Bloaty is deal with incomplete information.
-For examples, `.debug_aranges` which we use for the `compileunits` data source is often missing or incomplete.
-Refining the input sources to be more complete and accurate will make help Bloaty's numbers be even more accurate.